French Cameo Glass

 Muller Freres

-Muller Freres, French for Muller Brothers, made cameo and other glass from about 1895 to 1933.
-Their factory was first located in Luneville, then in nearby Croismare, France.
-Muller Freres was noted for their exquisitely detailed pieces, often times using up to six or seven different layers of glass.
-Pieces were usually marked with the company name.
-It is possible to find beautiful cameo glass atomizers from this company.
-The company finally closed its doors in 1936.
+Muller Frères, or Muller Brothers, created cameo and other glass pieces from around 1895 to 1933.
+Their factory was initially situated in Luneville before relocating to nearby Croismare, France.
+Muller Frères was renowned for their exquisitely detailed pieces, which often featured up to six or seven different layers of glass, showcasing their mastery in glassmaking.
+Typically, these pieces were marked with the company name, making them identifiable and authentic.

 Le Verre Francais